-Samantha, who aims to be a Dean of Students, will seek her Master of Education degree in Postsecondary Administration and Student Affairs at USC.
+Samantha, who aims to be a Dean of Students, is currently seeking her Master of Education degree in Postsecondary Administration and Student Affairs at USC.
 She hopes the transition will be as rewarding as the one when she learned about Dominican at an admissions visit at Johansen High School in Modesto and first stepped onto the San Rafael campus.

 “The atmosphere was much different from other college tours.
 It was immediately welcoming,” Samantha says.
 “People were excited to see each other and I thought `How cute is this?’
 It was definitely more of a feeling of like being home on campus.
 The sense of community really drew me in.”

 “I came into this school being kind of shy and not having the best communications skills to talk in front of groups.
 And now I can give a tour to 45 people easily,” Samantha says with a smile.

 Samantha’s commitment to others was evident at Commencement when she was named the recipient of the Veritas Cup.
 It is awarded annually to a graduating senior who has been “a friend of the class.”
 Veritas means “truth,” and the person chosen for this award is true to self and others.
 Frequently, those nominated are students who have worked hard for the class, have been inspirational, or have been leaders in their communities.